mennovf/messenger/README.md

 The font required some work to get working.
 For better resemblance to the Messenger look and visual appearance, a variable-width font was required.
 This requires a lot of work to use the additional pregenerated information for the kerning.
 Luckily I found the lv_font_convert tool of the [lvgl](https://github.com/lvgl/lvgl) project.
 This tool creates C structures with for a predetermined size of the font.
 The code to work with these structures has been extracted from lvgl itself.
 Only the necessary font files were copied and modified for this use.

+#### PROGMEM
+The fonts take up a lot of space.
+Too much for the limited RAM of the arduino.
+The Arduino Mega does have enough memory, but it is part of the program memory page of its harvard architecture processor.
+The default lvgl font code assumes all of the font data is accessible in RAM, but this would not work for this setup.
+I have modified the font code to use the pgm* family of functions to allocate some parts of the font to this progmem area and access them accordingly.
+For the fonts generated with lv_font_convert to work with this modified code, PROGMEM attributes should be added to required arrays.
+To see which parts need this attribute, you should look at the Roboto.c font in this repository as reference.

+#### Characters

 During message baking, a python script creates a list of all the unique characters present in the messages.
 By feeding these into lv_font_convert a lot of memory is saved.

 See the [message baking](#baking) section for an explanation on the baking step.